-The most important part of any video or film reel conversion project is to make sure you receive a digital file of your transfer.
-DVDs will degrade over time and a digital file will continue to be versatile for a long time.
-If you’ve done a project like this and all you received were DVD’s, we have an easy step-by-step process on how to convert DVDs to MP4 files.
+The most important part of any video or film reel conversion project is to make sure you have a digital file of your transfer.
+DVDs will degrade over time and a digital file will last much longer.
+If you’ve done a project like this and all you got back were DVDs, we have an easy step-by-step process on how to convert DVDs to MP4 files.

 Open the downloaded file.

 A security warning may pop up claiming an unverified developer created this program, but still select ‘Run’.
 In most cases, we would not advise running unverified programs downloaded from the internet.
+Some online DVD converters come with viruses or malware that aren’t advertised before downloading.
 However, Handbrake is a safe and secure software program that is one of the most widely used transcoding applications on the web to convert DVDs to mp4 files.

 Open Handbrake by going to the “Start” menu on Windows or the “Launchpad”/”Applications” folder on Mac.
 The initial window will look as pictured below:

 Insert the DVD into the disk drive on your computer.
 Once the disk loads, select “Open Source”, which is on the top left of the Handbrake window.
 In the sidebar that pops up, you will need to select the disk option, which always appears as the last option in the “Source Selection” menu.